9 Fun Things to Do When You Visit São Paulo, Brazil

 Read full bio

-Rio de Janeiro is the first Brazilian city that many people think of when they take a trip to South America, but São Paulo is a cosmopolitan destination that’s incredibly diverse and fascinating to learn about.
-This is actually the largest city in Brazil, packed with museums and historical sites.
-Some of the best restaurants in the country are located here, the city has a very livable climate, and it’s an authentic city without all the standard tourist traps.
-If you’re planning your first trip to São Paulo, make sure to check out these nine fun things to see and do!
+Rio de Janeiro is usually the first Brazilian city that comes to mind, but São Paulo is a cosmopolitan destination that shouldn’t be overlooked.
+The largest city in Brazil, São Paulo is packed with museums and historical sites.
+Some of the best restaurants in the country are located here, the city has a very livable climate, and it’s an authentic metropolis without all the standard tourist traps.
+If you’re planning your first trip to São Paulo, make sure to check out these fun things to see and do!

 Locally known as Parque do Ibirapuera, this is a spacious green area that provides a dose of nature among the tall skyscrapers of São Paulo.
 It has been a public park since the 1950s and has walking and biking paths to get some fresh air and exercise during your visit.
 Ibirapuera Park feels like an oasis in the city and is great for relaxing, as long as you can put up with a few crowds on sunny weekend days.
 If you’re getting around town via public transportation, you can hop off at the Brigadeiro or Paraíso metro stops to visit this iconic park and browse the food vendors for a snack or lunch.

 There’s a vibrant and exciting market in São Paulo that has lots of fresh produce, meats, and local crafts known as the Mercadão.
 This market opened up in the 1930s and has hundreds of stalls that sell delicious foods and treats.
 Also, the market that the building is housed in is decorated with beautiful stained-glass windows.
 This market gets really busy on weekends, so plan to have some crowds and long lines.
 Or you can visit on a weekday for a calmer environment.
 Make sure to eat one of the famous baloney sandwiches that the market is known for when you stop by.
 You can hop off the metro at the São Bento metro stop and walk about a half-mile to the market.